 If you have specific questions about your organization’s cost center, expenditures, or deposits, please contact your CSE advisor or drop by your advisor’s office hours.

-The Office of Campus Activity Facilities provides reservations and equipment for several facilities on campus.
+Georgetown Event Managment Services provides reservations and equipment for several facilities on campus.
 Submit requests for space and equipment early to ensure that you secure the venue of your choice.
-Consult the OCAF website to check availability, policies, and to submit reservation requests for meetings and events.
+Consult the GEMS website to check availability, policies, and to submit reservation requests for meetings and events.

 OCAF Spaces include, but are not limited to: